 - Polish regularly

 Polishing your truck regularly accomplishes a very important thing; it gets rid of scratches (provided they’re not too deep).
 Moreover, regular polishing will protect the outer shell from aggressive environmental factors and the weather.
+If you’re unsure how to go about polishing your car, you could always ask one of the friendly dent and scratch specialists at DingGo for their expert guidance.

 - Don’t park outside